asrivathsan/IntegraTax/docs/installation/index.md

 IntegraTax can be installed and run on the following operating systems:

 - ✅ Windows (Latest tested version: Windows 11)
-- ✅ macOS (Latest tested version: Sequoia 15.6.1)
+- ✅ macOS (Latest tested version: Tahoe 26.2)
 - ✅ Linux (Latest tested version: Ubuntu 20.04.06)

 You can download the latest version of IntegraTax from the GitHub repository: